by Bibianna Purgina MD FRCPC

-A malignant peripheral nerve sheath tumour is a type of cancer that develops from a nerve.
-It is part of a group of cancers called sarcomas.
+A malignant peripheral nerve sheath tumour (MPNST) is a cancer that develops from a nerve and a type of sarcoma.
 Most malignant peripheral nerve sheath tumours occur in adults.
 Common locations include the neck, arm, leg and buttock.

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves transmit information (such as temperature, pressure, and pain) between your brain and your body.
 Nerves are found throughout your body.
 Some nerves are very small (like those just under the surface of the skin) while others are very large (like those that go to muscles).